etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/inventory-status.md

 -   **Undefined**.
 Available and Nettable, but not possible to go to Over Issue.
 -   **Undefined OverIssue**.
 Available and Nettable and possible to go to Over Issue.

 The initial status of the Bins will depend on the previous configuration of the Client.
 For those clients which were configured to Allow Negative Stock, the Undefined OverIssue Inventory Status will be set.
 For the rest, it will be the Undefined Inventory Status.

-More information about the Allow Negative Stock can be found [here](/docs/products/etendo-classic/user-guide/general-setup/overview#client).
+!!! info
+        For more information, visit the [Allow Negative Stock user guide](/docs/products/etendo-classic/user-guide/general-setup/client/).

-## **Functionality**
+## Functionality

 The Inventory Status concept is part of the inventory management of Etendo and includes the dimensions for Available, Nettable, and OverIssue to the storage bin and all stock in this bin has the same Inventory Status.
 The semantics of the Inventory Status refers to the condition of a specific inventory and can be configured.
 See examples at the end of this section.